 The Bad News From the Scientists:

 After analyzing the vast amounts of collected data, climate scientists have found solid evidence that over the last 130 years or so, since the start of the industrial age, the Earth’s average temperature has gotten warmer.
-The warming is mostly due to human activity.
-Additionally, the rate of warming is faster than any seen in the geological record for thousands of years.
+And there is strong evidence in the data that the warming is mostly due to human activity.
+Additionally, the rate of warming has been faster than any seen in the geological record for thousands of years.

-They point out that even though the average temperature has gone up what seems to us laymen as only slightly over that time, due to the Earth’s large mass, the increase represents a huge amount of new “heat energy” that has accumulated in our planet.
-A small portion of that heat energy shows up as warmer air near the Earth’s surface, but most, around 90%, has accumulated in the oceans because of the large dark surface area.
+They point out that even though the average temperature has gone up what seems to us laymen as only slightly over that time, due to the Earth’s large mass the increase represents a huge amount of new “heat energy” that has accumulated in our planet.
+A small portion of that heat energy shows up in the air near the Earth’s surface, but most, around 90%, has accumulated in the oceans because of the large dark surface area.

 Then when they added that new data into the computer models, the results show that this new heat energy may seriously disrupt the world-wide circulation of air and ocean currents.
 These currents directly effect our daily weather, and eventually our climate.
-The added energy will likely cause our weather to become more and more extreme.
+When they get a little out of whack for short periods, we often see unusual local conditions like warm spells in winter, or very little rain in the spring.
+But this large amount of added energy will likely cause these currents to radically change, and make our weather more and more extreme.
 On top of that, due to the high rate of warming, we will have very little time to adapt to the new conditions it will cause.
 And the worst of all, the models show that once things get to a certain point, there will be nothing we can do to stop the heating, it will continue to increase no matter what we do.

 Some scientists say the disrupting effects have already started, as seen in the greater number of weather extremes and unusual weather being experienced nearly everywhere, with more violent storms, more flooding, worse droughts, more wild fires, etc. Polar ice is melting at unprecedented rates, the oceans are getting more acidic, sea level is rising, plants and animals are creeping farther north or higher up the mountains, and numerous other signs.
 Some recent reports say the 14 warmest years in the recorded history have all occurred in the last 15 years.
 And that in 2015, the Earth experienced the warmest year in recorded history.
-And now 2016 has beaten the 2015 record.
+And now 2016 has beaten the 2015 record, and 2017 may top even that.

-From this evidence, nearly all of the thousands of climate science experts world-wide, over 97% of them, agree that this global warming and climate change episode, and how fast it is happening, is and will continue to be a major threat to us, and all the other life on our planet.
+From this evidence, nearly all of the thousands of climate science experts world-wide, over 97% of them, agree that this human caused global warming and climate change episode, and how fast it is happening, is a major threat to us, and all the other life on our planet.

 (From here on in this essay I’ll call the issue “GW/CC”, for global warming and climate change).